 - Use the description meta tag.
 This is easy with Yoast’s SEO plugin.
 Write an appealing, unique snippet to summarize the page content.

 - Use words in your URLs and a simple directory structure

 - Monitor your page not found errors and correct them as quickly and accurately as possible

-- Submit your XML sitemap from your Yoast SEO plugin to Google webmaster tools and consider offering an HTML-based site map for your users
+- Submit your XML sitemap from your Yoast SEO plugin to Google Search Console and consider offering an HTML-based site map for your users

 - Offer quality, compelling, unique, and useful content for your users in an easy-to-read, organized manner that maintains topical focus